jotaen/klog/README.md

 ## About

 klog was created by [Jan Heuermann](https://www.jotaen.net).
-It is open-source software, which you are free to use under the following terms:
+You are free to use it under the following terms:

 - Command line tool: [MIT license](LICENSE.txt)
 - File specification: [public domain (CC0/OWFa)](Specification.md#License)